fatmahussein/portfolio/README.md

 # 📖 [Portfolio: Desktop version <a name="about-project"></a>

-**[Portfolio: Desktop version]** is a project that shows you how to create your portfolio in Desktop view.
+**[Portfolio: Desktop version]** is a project that shows you how to create your portfolio in Desktop and Mobile version.

 To access the website created in this project, click on this link: https://fatmahussein.github.io/portfolio/

-You will learn how to use flexbox to place elements in a HTML page.
+You will learn how to use CSS Flexbox and Grid layout to place elements in a HTML page.

-Furthermore, In this project, you will learn to use linters to correct errors in your code.
+Furthermore, In this project, you will learn to use linters to correct errors in your code and also use Javascript DOM manipulation.

 ## 🛠 Built With  <a name="built-with"></a>

+HTML5, CSS3 and ES6

 ### Tech Stack <a name="tech-stack"></a>